Welcome to today's edition of the Rush 24-7 podcast.

 Unfortunately, they look at women in those positions and say, I wonder what else she does or what else she wants to do.

-Yeah, um well, I'm I'm very grateful for my job.
+Well, I'm very grateful for my job.

-Susie Susie, I'd love to hear what you have to say to Debbie because you're thinking about that, and I'm thinking about how when I sit in a restaurant, do I feel different for a male waiter versus a female waiter who waits on me?
+Susie, I'd love to hear what you have to say to Debbie because thinking about that, and I'm thinking about how when I sit in a restaurant, do I feel different for a male waiter versus a female waiter who waits on me?

 And I'm at what I'm really looking for, truthfully, Debbie, is the service.

-So I'm just wondering, what is the perception that you give to the people that you wait on to kind of encourage them not to give you as much money as they should be giving.
+So I'm just wondering, what is the perception that you give to the people that you wait on to kind of encourage them not to give you as much money as they should be giving?

 Do you know what I'm saying?